-Yes, another blast from Sherlock’s past returned in Sunday night’s episode, in a huge twist that added a major new character to the original Sherlock Holmes canon, confounded fans who had been expecting to be introduced to a third Holmes brother, yet had nothing to do with arch-villain Moriarty (as far as we know).
+Yes, another blast from Sherlock’s past returned in The Lying Detective, in a huge twist that added a major new character to the original Sherlock Holmes canon, confounded fans who had been expecting to be introduced to a third Holmes brother, yet had nothing to do with arch-villain Moriarty (as far as we know).

 Sherlock and Mycroft have a sister, and she’s been hiding in plain sight for the last two episodes.

-As The Lying Detective came to an end, John’s therapist divested herself of her Germanic accent and her glasses, revealing herself to be none other than the woman he had been involved with in an elicit sexting relationship after meeting her on a bus in episode one.
+As the episode came to an end, John’s therapist divested herself of her Germanic accent and her glasses, revealing herself to be none other than the woman he had been involved with in an elicit sexting relationship after meeting her on a bus in episode one.